 - Rigo Padilla Pérez; College and Career Coach, Chicago Public Schools – Solorio Academy High School

-- Jessica Ramos; Senior Community Engagement Associate, Advance Illinois
+- Jessica Ramos; Director of Community Engagement, Advance Illinois

-- Marshana Roberts; Portfolio Growth Manager, A Better Chicago
+- Marshana Pace; Portfolio Growth Manager, A Better Chicago

 - Miguel Rodriguez; Assistant Principal, KIPP Chicago – Bloom College Prep